-Prior to lockdown, the Fellowship Group met regularly and the weekly Coffee Stop provided a much appreciated meeting place.
-We look forward to these happening again as quickly as possible.
+Prior to lockdown, the Fellowship Group met regularly and there are plans to get this going again as soon as possible.
+The weekly Coffee Stop continues to provide a much appreciated meeting place.

 The fundraising team was again busy, despite lockdown difficulties.
-Tim and Lorraine’s lunches have had to be put, sadly, on hold.
+Tim and Lorraine’s lunches have had to be put, sadly, on hold, but will return in 2023.
+Sales on the Market Place have been very good as we all de-clutter.
 Paul’s book sales raised a good deal of money, and they are still available.
 The Plant Sale defied Coranavirus to become its usual success.
-The Oggymen concert in the church was a wonderful occasion, and they will return in 2022.
-Without the funds raised by the team, and supported by all, our finances would be far less healthy.
+The Oggymen concert in the church was a wonderful occasion, as was the evening with Will Keating and John Dowling.
+Both events will happen again in 2023.
+The Really Easy Quiz filled the Perranwell Centre and is already booked for a second appearance in September 2023.
+Various other events were held and without the funds raised by the team, and supported by all, our finances would be far less healthy.
 Thanks must go to all who helped in any way with all of these.
 We are grateful to everybody who donated so generously in all sorts of ways.
-Without this the church would be in a very different situation.
-It is also important to note that the pandemic caused a drop in income as plate collections stopped during lockdown.
-(NB.
-The Treasurer also pointed out a drop in expenditure, which she knows is temporary!)
-We must thank all who have found other ways to help with income and have come up trumps now we are using the church again.
-A special thanks must go to Trish Wilcocks, our Treasurer.
-She keeps a trusty grip on our finances and gives good guidance along the way.
+We purchased some furniture for the back of the church with some of the funds raised, and this has made it much smarter and more tidy.

 Finally, we would both like to thank all who have helped us during the year.
 The job of Church Warden has grown incredibly and we really value the support we receive.